TRowbotham/URL-Parser/README.md

 #### `void URLSearchParams::sort()`
 Sorts the list of search params by comparing code units.
 The relative order of name-value pairs with the same name are preserved.

-#### `array<array<string>> URLSearchParams::getIterator()`
-URLSearchParams implements the IteratorAggregate interface, allowing you to easily iterate over the list of search params using a `foreach` loop.
-It returns an array of arrays, with each array containing exactly 2 items, the first is the pairs name, and the second is the pairs value.

 #### `string URLSearchParams::toString()`
 Returns the serialization of the list of name-value pairs.